filiphric/filiphric.com-new/content/improve-your-error-screenshots-in-cypress/index.md

 Then, I added a few tweaks into this.

 1. I rewrote the command to add triple dash in front and at the end of the message, to make my logs pop out.
-Basically to guide my eyes better (yes, I know <nuxt-link to="/what-psychology-taught-me-about-qa">some psycholog</nuxt-link>
+Basically to guide my eyes better (yes, I know [some psycholog](/what-psychology-taught-me-about-qa)
 2. I added a counter, so that every log has a number and I can get a grasp of where the test failed

 The result looks like this: